 11 Best Day Trips from Munich

 One of the best parts of staying in Munich is how close it puts you to other sights worth checking out.
 There are so many places within just an hour or two drive that are incredible.
-Here are 11 of our favorites.
+Here are 11 of our favorite day trips from Munich.

 The alpine slides in Germany are awesome.
 Our favorite one near Munich is Sommerrodelbahn am Skistadion.